bwlewis/feathercache/README.md

-The package includes a back end based on Cesanta's excellent `mongoose` web server (https://github.com/cesanta/mongoose) with TLS encryption, digest authentication, optional auto-forwarded requests between servers in cluster, and JSON directory listings.
+The package includes a back end based on Cesanta's excellent `mongoose` web server (https://github.com/cesanta/mongoose) with TLS encryption, digest authentication, optional auto-forwarded requests between servers in a cluster, and JSON directory listings.

 Mongoose runs out of the box on all operating system platforms with zero to